edwardpark/MJS_itchy-octo/README.md

 * because I always wanted to make the fastest todo list possible, it's my life goal</br>

 How were you first made aware of it?
-* when Erik whispered to me through my lucid while sitting in the bathroom stall this morning and it dawned upon that I must know.</br>
+* when Erik whispered to me through my lucid state while sitting in the bathroom stall this morning and it dawned upon that I must know.</br>

 What problem does it solve?
 * My increasingly short time span.</br>